Artist Residencies & Volunteer Opportunities

 Called Singla by locals,your home for the week is a historic homestead that is in the process of being re-imagined as a base for arts, research and adventure.

-First developed in the 1850s it consists of a handful of buildings from generations of fiskerbonde or the fisherman-farmers life, including a boathouse, barn, cottage, and small working lighthouse, complete with all of the tools and treasures of years gone by.
+First developed in the 1850s it consists of a handful of buildings from generations of fiskerbonde or the fisherman-farmers life, including a boathouse, barn, cottage, and small working lighthouse, complete with all of the tools and treasures of years gone by. *Scroll through the picture bar below for some views of Singla.

 Getting Here